Thank you for signing up for our Morocco Retreat!!

 Where are we staying?

-A couple of things about staying at Peacock:
+A couple of things about staying at the riad:

-We will be having most of our meals here - we will send a request for dietary preferences about a month before we go.
+We will be having most of our meals there and in the surrounding city restaurants - we will send a request for dietary preferences about a month before we go for the meals at the hotel.

 Where to stay before/after the retreat

-If you are staying a few extra days in Marrakech – which we highly suggest there is so much to see.
-Here is a list of Riads that Val has stayed at as well as some we would like to.
+If you are staying a few extra days in Marrakesh, here is a list of Riads that Val has stayed at as well as some we would like to.

 Riad Idra - www.riad-idra-marrakech.com